 Additionally, Prescott College is a member of two consortia, the EcoLeague and the Consortium for Innovative Environments in Learning.
 Through these partnerships, Prescott College students can spend up to two semesters at partner institutions at no additional cost to their tuition.
 They also have access to the study abroad and career internship offerings at other EcoLeague-affiliated schools.
 These opportunities allow students to broaden their education by taking advantage of opportunities at nearly 20 colleges around the United States.

 CREDIT FOR LIFE EXPERIENCE

 Prescott College holds an immense amount of respect for students’ prior learning, whether they learned in non-college settings or in extended, demanding professional experiences.
 Students are able to earn credit for their prior education by creating a portfolio that documents their experiences from before college.
 Credit earned through a Prior Learning Assessment can greatly accelerate the path to students’ degrees.

 Prescott College’s undergraduate and graduate distance learning programs allow students to stay in their home community while earning their degree.
 Through these programs, students work with Prescott College faculty, as well as additional mentors whom they select, to design a personally and professionally fulfilling degree path.
 Students can earn their degree from wherever they live, work, or travel, allowing them to conduct research and complete their studies in remote locations.
-They develop strong connections to the College community through online forums and by making periodical visits to campus for residency events.
+They develop strong connections to the College community through online forums and periodic visits to campus.

 The mission of Prescott College guides all academic programs to enrich interdisciplinary curriculum with experiential learning and self-direction.
 Rather than prescribing typical sequences of disciplinary courses, Prescott College faculty members expertly design interdisciplinary courses that are based in field- and community-based learning environments in which students develop their skills across multiple disciplines.